 Massandra Red Port 1945

-Cabernet Sauvignon, Sotheby's, Red Port (oc)
+Cabernet Sauvignon, Sotheby's, Red Port (oc).
+Actual bottle may slightly differ from picture.

 Provenance: Sotheby's Paris, 9/17/1997